-If your business is affected by TUPE, it is crucial that you get expert advice from someone who knows the law.
+If your business is affected by TUPE, you must get expert advice from someone who knows the law.
 They can help you through the process step-by-step.

 Under TUPE law, we must transfer the contracts of employees in total.
-This means all their terms of employment have to remain the same, from pensions to holiday entitlement and everything in-between.
+It means all their terms of employment have to remain the same, from pensions to holiday entitlement and everything in-between.

-It is your responsibility to consult with employees, offering TUPE advice and guidance along with a written notice on affected staff and their contracts.
+It is your responsibility to consult with employees, offering TUPE advice and guidance and a written notice on affected staff and their contracts.
 Failure to meet the demands of the TUPE law can leave your business open to expensive and time-consuming tribunal claims.

 Are you considering a change of cleaning company?

-Employees transfer means that if I change of cleaning company, the cleaning employees will keep their jobs, becoming part of the staff of the new cleaning company.
-The transfer occurs in most cases, usually the only exception being the resignation of the employee himself.
+Employees transfer means that if I change cleaning company, the cleaning employees will keep their jobs, becoming part of the staff of the new cleaning company.
+The transfer occurs in most cases, usually the only exception being the employee’s resignation.

-Suppose we want to have a good cleaning service, even knowing that in all probability the people who are going to come to clean will be the same.
+Suppose we want to have a good cleaning service, even knowing that the people who are going to come to clean will be the same.
 In that case, we must look for a change of cleaning company and find one that meets the following requirements:

-They must effectively supervise their employees.
+- They must effectively supervise their employees.
 In many cases, poor results in cleaning services are not attributable to the cleaners but to a company that does not manage them.
-In other words, a company is necessary to train workers, to get involved in their work, to accompany them, to motivate them, and to get the best out of them.
+In other words, a company is necessary to train workers, get involved in their work, accompany them, motivate them, and get the best out of them.

-In conclusion, we must be aware of the existence of the TUPE law and what it implies; broadly, the change of cleaning company does not entail the change of the cleaners.
-But we must trust those cleaning companies to guarantee that these employees will develop a satisfactory service, or where appropriate, their replacement.
+In conclusion, we must be aware of the existence of the TUPE law and what it implies; broadly, the change of cleaning company does not entail the replacement of the cleaners.
+But we must trust those cleaning companies to guarantee that these employees will develop a satisfactory service or their replacement where appropriate.